Appendicitis Surgery and Screening in Singapore

 Pain starting near the navel and shifting to the lower right abdomen is a common sign of acute appendicitis.

-Prompt medical evaluation is essential to prevent complications such as perforation and infection.
+Prompt medical evaluation by a certified medical practitioner in Singapore is essential to prevent complications, such as perforation and infection.

 Dr Thng Yongxian